Foot binding: Other interpretations

-In literature, film, and television
+In popular culture

 The bound foot has played a prominent part in many media works, both Chinese and non-Chinese, modern and traditional.
 These depictions are sometimes based on observation or research and sometimes on rumors or supposition.
 Sometimes, as in the case of Pearl Buck's The Good Earth (1931), the accounts are relatively neutral or empirical, implying respect for Chinese culture.
 Sometimes, the accounts seem intended to rouse like-minded Chinese and foreign opinion to abolish the custom, and sometimes the accounts imply condescension or contempt for China.